-Then, one October, myself and one of the lads (Mayo Declan) ended up in Doolin for a night, and managed to get up to the cliffs just before the sun started to set.
+I’d argue that the best time to visit the Cliffs of Moher is just before the sun sets.
+One October, myself and one of the lads (Mayo Declan) ended up in Doolin for a night, and managed to get up to the cliffs just before the sun started to set.

+It was pretty damn special (see the photo above).
 In and around sunset at the Cliffs of Moher tends to be quiet.
 Now, when we were there it was Ireland’s off-season, so there was only a handful of people there, anyway.

 However, I’ve spoken to a load of people over the years that have visited at sunset, and they said it was reasonably quiet for them, also.

 Tour companies tend to visit the cliffs in the morning and afternoon, with few offering (I’ve only seen one) late evening trips.
+Well worth doing!

-3. See ’em from the see (on a Cliffs of Moher boat tour)
+3. Cliffs of Moher boat tours

-You’ll get parking here (it was €2 when I was here last) and you can take a handy 15 to 20-minute walk up to the viewing point across from the hags head.
+Whack ‘Cliffs of Moher Liscannor Walk‘ into your sat nav.
+You’ll get parking here (it was €4 when I was here last) and you can take a handy 15 to 20-minute walk up to the viewing point across from Hag’s Head.